WasmEdge/docs/docs/embed/quick-start/wasm-app-in-rust.md

 sidebar_position: 2
 ---

-# Create a Wasm app using Rust and wasmedge-bindgen
+# Create a WASM app using Rust and wasmedge-bindgen

 In the previous chapter, we learned how to install WasmEdge and WasmEdge Go SDK.
-In this chapter, we will learn how to create a Wasm app using Rust and `wasmedge-bindgen` tool.
+In this chapter, we will learn how to create a WASM app using Rust and `wasmedge-bindgen` tool.

 <!-- prettier-ignore -->
 :::note